By Roger Annis, A Socialist In Canada, Nov 27, 2017

 One of ecosocialism’s latest published works is the 2017 book Creating an Ecological Society: Toward A Revolutionary Transformation, by Fred Magdoff and Chris Williams (Monthly Review Press).
 The book contains much valuable insight, but it skirts central issues as highlighted above.

 I have written previously as to why the environmental movement in the Western countries, including its Marxist and anarchist components, is largely failing to include in its political analysis and programs the need to fight imperialist war and militarism.
-Much of it is misled by anti-Slav ‘Orientalism’ (Edward Said’s term summarizing Western imperialist attitudes and polices towards the peoples of the Middle East).
+Much of the movement is disoriented by anti-Slav ‘Orientalism’ (Edward Said’s term summarizing Western imperialist attitudes and polices towards the peoples of the Middle East).
 (See: Russophobia and the logic of imperialism, by Ava Lipatti, June 8, 2017.)

 This reflects a decades-long decline of the radical left’s attention to the evolution of the Soviet Union and People’s Republic of China.
 That decline, in turn, has been fueled by the Marxist left’s longstanding, idealized interpretations of the Russian Revolution of 1917.
 (See Reflections on the Russian Revolution of 1917, by Roger Annis, Sept 11, 2017.)

 There is irony in the fact that George Monbiot would be a clarion caller against the global warming emergency.
 That’s because Monbiot fails to identify the source of the calamity he describes, which is the capitalist economic system and its inherent expansion dynamic.
 He is a liberal.
 He speaks, instead, in vague terms of a “current system, based on private luxury and public squalor”.
-He cannot bring himself to utter the word ‘capitalism’, still less to ponder the consequences of the need to supplant it with a planned, socialist system for producing society’s needs.
+He cannot bring himself to utter the word ‘capitalism’, still less to ponder the idea of supplanting capitalism with a planned, socialist system for producing society’s needs.

 It so happens that Monbiot is a leading voice on the moderate left of the new cold war against Russia and the war drive of imperialism in the Middle East.
 (See: Monbiot still burying his head in sands of Syria, by Jonathan Cook, Nov 21, 2017.